dfinity/portal/docs/tutorials/developer-journey/level-0/01-ic-overview.md

 Dapps are created by the development and deployment of **smart contracts**, which are known as **canisters** on the IC.
 Each canister is hosted on an independent blockchain network running on **nodes** called a **subnet**.

-We'll dive into these terms a bit further in the next section, [Internet Computer terminology](02-ic-terms.md).
+These terms will be explained a bit further in the next section, [Internet Computer terminology](02-ic-terms.md).

 In order to understand how to develop dapps on the IC, first let's take a look at the architecture of the IC and how it functions.